-Maruti Suzuki is a subsidiary of a Japanese manufacturing company Suzuki.
-This Public Ltd Company, also known as Maruti, deals in the manufacturing of Automobiles.
-It was founded in the year 1981 and has its headquarters in New Delhi.
-In the year 2012, February the ten millionth automobile of the company was sold in India.
-Its chief competitor are as follows-
+The Marketing mix of Maruti Suzuki analyses the 4Ps of Maruti Suzuki, which includes the Product, Price, Place, and Promotion of Maruti Suzuki.
+Maruti Suzuki is a subsidiary of a Japanese manufacturing company, Suzuki.
+This Public Ltd Company, also known as Maruti, deals in the manufacture of automobiles.
+It was founded in 1981 and has its headquarters in New Delhi.
+In February 2012, the company’s ten millionth automobile was sold in India.
+Its chief competitors are as follows-

-Maruti Suzuki occupies 37% share in the Indian market of passenger cars.
-It manufactures various types of cars and sells them in the market.
-Its various cars are-
+Maruti Suzuki occupies a 37% share of the Indian passenger car market.
+It manufactures various types of cars and sells them on the market.
+Its various passenger cars are-

 - Grand Vitara

 One of the key features of Maruti Suzuki products is that they are made with the commoner in mind.
 None of the products are expensive, and neither have any features that make them pricey.
 However, the products are known for their durability, service, pick up, car design, and most things you expect from an essential car.

 The tertiary product of Maruti Company is its service.
 Besides its products, Maruti also provides services such as an on-road service by its vehicle that is operated for emergencies round the clock.
 The company has also opened a call center to serve its internal members and customers.
 Information centers that provide customer services are open in cities like Bangalore, Hyderabad, and Chennai.

 Another service product is annual maintenance contracts and service centers that offer services to Maruti cars.
 Maruti service centers are present nationwide, with India’s highest number of service centers.
 This makes a massive difference in decision-making when not in an urban area.